lammps/lammps/doc/src/Fortran.rst

       will print the number 5 (the length of the word "metal") twice.

    :p character(len=\*) name: string with the name of the property to extract
+   :to: :cpp:func:`lammps_extract_global`
-   :r polymorphic: pointer to LAMMPS data.
-The left-hand side of the assignment
+   :r pointer [polymorphic]: pointer to LAMMPS data.
+The left-hand side of the
-    should be either a string (if expecting string data) or a C-compatible pointer (e.g., ``INTEGER (c_int), POINTER :: nlocal``) to the extracted property.
+    assignment should be either a string (if expecting string data) or a C-compatible pointer (e.g., ``INTEGER (c_int), POINTER :: nlocal``) to the extracted property.
 If expecting vector data, the pointer should have dimension ":".

    .. warning::